 After sessions are created and before the session is started, users prepare the session.
 This step takes the information provided when users created sessions to assign students to the correct test forms.
 All test sessions must be prepared before a session can be started.
-You can begin to Prepare Sessions when Proctor Cache (this is optional, not required) becomes available two weeks before testing begins.
+You can begin to Prepare Sessions after Proctor Cache (this is optional, not required) has been done, this should be completed two weeks before testing begins.
 Users should prepare sessions at least a day before testing.
 You can prepare test sessions one at a time or prepare multiple sessions at the same time.

-NOTE: Students with a TTS and/or IEP/504 Calculator accommodations must have this added to the students record before the session is prepared.
+NOTE: Students with TTS and/or IEP/504 Calculator accommodations must have this added to the student's record before the session is prepared.

-- Verify Spring 2022 Summative is selected.
+- Verify Spring 2023 Summative is selected.

 - From the Testing dropdown, select Sessions.

 - Search for session(s).

 - Check session(s).

 - Select Go to Students in Sessions.

 - Verify the test session(s) you want to prepare is selected under Session List.

 - Click the Prepare Session button.
 (Note the session is Not Prepared and no Forms are assigned).

 - Session will show as Preparing.

-- When prepared, the session will be in the Ready status and a Form number will be assigned to each student.
+- Once prepared, the session will be in the Ready status and a Form number will be assigned to each student.